go-sql-driver/mysql/README.md

 Default:        empty
 ```

-Allows setting of connection attributes, for example `connectionAttributes=program_name:YourProgramName` will show `YourProgramName` in `Program` field of connections list of Mysql Workbench.
+Allows setting of connection attributes, for example `connectAttrs=program_name:YourProgramName` will show `YourProgramName` in `Program` field of connections list of Mysql Workbench, if your server supports it (requires `performance_schema` to be supported and enabled).

 ##### `interpolateParams`